-It’s official, finally some good news for Canadian Working Holiday Visa applicants.
-Indeed, the Australian immigration has announced that Canadian citizens up to 35 years old will now be eligible to apply for a Work and Holiday visa.
+Finally some good news for Canadian and Irish Working Holiday Visa applicants.
+Indeed, the Australian immigration has announced that Canadian and Irish citizens up to 35 years old will now be eligible to apply for a Work and Holiday visa (from Nov 18).
 The information was also announced by the Canadian Government in an official press release.

 Working Holiday Visa age limit up to 35 years for Canadians